AppScriptIO/deploymentScript/documentation/information.md

  - [**scriptManager**](https://github.com/AppScriptIO/scriptManager) tool is used to call them from the commandline, in which it accepts JS code as commanline arguments, loads the JS modules, and evaluate the JS code argument on the loaded module.
 - The target projects must install this library (`deploymentScript`) and also the `scriptManager` module in order to execute the scripts.

+# Note about workspaces:
+`yarn workspaces` commands take into consideration the root node_modules of the repository, where if same packeges are found with different versions, a node_modules folder is created inside the workspace folder with the different package version.

 # Publishing circular dependencies:
 - circular dependencies are dependencies that depend on each other for the JS Build and release scripts.